progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--The `-m` specifies a tagging message, which is stored with the tag.
 If you don’t specify a message for an annotated tag, Git launches your editor so you can type it in.-->

 Die Option `-m` gibt dabei wiederum die Meldung an, die zum Tag hinzugefügt wird.
-Wenn Du keine Meldung angibst, startet Git wie üblich Deinen Editor, so dass Du eine Meldung eingeben kannst.
+Wenn Du keine Meldung angibst, startet Git wie üblich Deinen Editor, sodass Du eine Meldung eingeben kannst.

 <!--You can see the tag data along with the commit that was tagged by using the `git show` command:-->